BUSINESS START-UP GUIDE: A ROADMAP TO OPENING A BUSINESS IN THE CITY OF NORMAN

 Call Center Hours of Operation: Monday - Friday 8:30 a.m. - 4:30 p.m.

 Call for inspections, obtain final approvals & certificate of occupancy

 A building inspection may be required prior to opening your business.
 If building and trade permits (electrical, mechanical, plumbing) are required, final approved inspections will be required in advance of obtaining your Certificate of Occupancy.
-For questions about building permits and inspections, please contact the City's Permit Services Supervisor.
+For questions about building permits and inspections, please contact the City's Permit Services Supervisor in the Development Services Divsion.
 Outside licensing agencies, such as the County Health Department and the ABLE Commission, will also likely need to complete a final inspection prior to opening day.